Mat0108/ProjectTimer/README.md

 - Sign up / Login.
 - Team view to add, modify or remove a group with users
 - Project view to add, modify or remove a project
-- Timer view : List all logged time by the connected user.
+- Timer view : List all logged time by the connected user and see the detail of each time (user who start and stop the time, project assigned, ...)
 - Timer view action : Play / Stop action with a project assigned.

 ## Technologies